Importance of Cashflow

 4. For the management of business finance as it paves a way for financial planning

 5. Provides a detailed report for outside stakeholders like banks

-This type of forecasting helps to make an estimation of the cost incurred for purchase of goods.
+This type of forecasting helps to make an estimation of the cost incurred for the purchase of goods.
 Cash outflow aims to calculate the cash expenses made on administrative and operational works.
-A few other expenses include purchase of assets, loan repayments, payments needed to be made to owners, investment of funds.
+A few other expenses include the purchase of assets, loan repayments, payments needed to be made to owners, and investment of funds.

 Contingency planning in cash flow helps the business to duck any cash shortage.
-It makes prediction of any expected reactions and outcomes and thereby makes one business ready to face the future business interruptions.
+It makes a prediction of any expected reactions and outcomes and thereby makes one business ready to face future business interruptions.